 Lives changed by a DWI crash

-This summer, four 2014 Bowie High School Graduates were involved in a shocking automobile accident at the corner of Slaughter and Mopac.
+Four 2014 Bowie High School Graduates were involved in a shocking automobile accident at the corner of Slaughter and Mopac.
 The students were hit by a drunk driver.
-News station KVUE and the graduates and families involved, put together a short video story about the wreck, about driving safe and about recovery and consequences.
+News station KVUE and the graduates and families involved, put together a short video story about the wreck, about driving safe, and about recovery and consequences.
 It is a moving, powerful and educational video for all to watch.
-Click HERE to view the story.

 INFORMATION ON UNDERAGE DRINKING